SakshithVarambally/Samsung_PD_Training/README.md

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/d3b5e3b7c5d9662f51348f8a8f340fbb880de6b8/day22/repoert_clocjk_timing_latency.png">

+ This represents the delay introduced by the network logic between the source (where the clock signal originates) and the destination (where it's received): This is shown as 0.32 as mentioned under network column.

 *report_clock_timing -type transition*
+====

 The "report_clock_timing -type transition" command produces a report that centers on the transitions of clock signals.
 It provides information about how clock signals shift between various components within the design, giving insights into these transition behaviors.